 Color gradation is defined over the interval from the first color stop, through the successive color stops, to the last color stop.
-Between adjacent color stops, color values are linearly interpolated.
+Between numerically-adjacent color stops, color values are linearly interpolated.
+See Interpolation of Colors in 5.7.12 for requirements on how colors are interpolated.

-TBD: Does interpolation of colors need further specification?
+For example, a gradient color line could be defined with two color stops at 0.2 and 1.5.
+The gradient color line is positioned in the design grid by aligning stop offsets 0 and 1 to design grid positions, as defined for each gradient type, using an extrapolated color of stop offset 0 at one position and an interpolated color of stop offset 1 at the other position.
+Colors for offsets between 0.5 and 1.5 are interpolated.
+Colors for offsets above 1.5 and below 0.2 are defined and determined by the color line’s extend mode, described below.

 If there are multiple color stops defined for the same stop offset, the first one is used for computing color values on the color line below that stop offset, and the last one is used for computing color values at or above that stop offset.
 All other color stops for that stop offset are ignored.

 While the color gradation is specified over a defined interval, the color line continues indefinitely outside that interval in both directions.
 The color pattern outside the defined interval is repeated according to the color line’s extend mode.
 Three extend modes are supported: